 Occupational health (OH) is a rewarding and interesting career and one that allows a good work/life balance.
 Whatever your background or interests, there is a career in occupational health that's perfect for you!
-Take a look at our careers guide.
+Take a look at courses available in our careers guide and see the National School of Occupational Health website here.

-SOM holds an annual OH Jobs and Career Fair.
-The next one is on 21st September 2022 afternoon - register here.
 A recording of the 2021 Jobs and Career Fair is here.
-Presentation slides from previous events are here and here and you can a view a free webinar on careers in OH here.
-Being a member of the SOM supports your career development e.g. support for placements and mentoring, and workplace visits, a CESR support group for doctors and revision sessions - contact us for details.
+Presentation slides from previous events are here and here and you can view a free webinar on careers in OH here.
+Being a member of the SOM supports your career development e.g. support for placements and mentoring, workplace visits, support groups for AHPs, nurses (see a recent recording here), CESR and DOcc Med doctors and revision sessions - contact us for details.
 The OH world is friendly and there are more people than you think out there who are willing to help and support you.
+If you are a nurse, sign up to our OH Nurse Connect bulletin or a GP with an interest in OH, sign up to our OH GP Connect bulletin.

 Career Paths In Occupational Health